 The amount of vaccine delivered is important.
 Too little antigen is unlikely to elicit a strong immune response, but too much might attenuate response.
-Mucosal delivery of an antigen has been shown to induce systemic immune tolerance for novel antigens, but probably not for pre-existing antigen exposure.
-This is the likely explanation of the failure to control autoimmune diseases with mucosal antigen exposure.
-"Because of pre-existing systemic immunity induced by prior infection or systemic immunization, the likelihood of inducing mucosal tolerance by mucosally administered vaccines is small" and "it is unlikely that mucosal immunization of an individual with even a low pre-existing level of systemic immunity would induce T-cell-mediated systemic unresponsiveness."
-Oral delivery might be most important for systemic tolerance.
+Delivery route is also important, with oral delivery being the route most associated with tolerance.
 Furthermore, high doses of mucosal antigens appear to be required in humans (50+mg) for inducing systemic tolerance, whereas low doses do not appear to induce systemic tolerance.